SubirZ/The-Morphing-Fab/README.md

 # TheMorphingFab
-This repository demonstrates how to create custom fab transformation using Object animators, Circular Reveal and Path Animation to create a morphing effect.
+This repository demonstrates how to create custom fab transformation using Object animators, Circular Reveal and Path Animation to create a morphing effect in android.

 ![](https://i.imgur.com/UzTjonY.gif)